ethersphere/swarm-guide/contents/architecture.rst

 When the FileStore is handed a reference for file retrieval, it calls the Chunker which hands back a seekable document reader to the caller.
 This is a  :dfn:`lazy reader` in the sense that it retrieves parts of the underlying document only as they are being read (with some buffering similar to a video player in a browser).
 Given the reference, the FileStore takes the Swarm hash and using the NetStore retrieves the root chunk of the document.
 After decrypting it if needed, references to chunks on the next level are processed.
 Since data offsets can easily be mapped to a path of intermediate chunks, random access to a document is efficient and supported on the lowest level.
 The HTTP API offers range queries and can turn them to offset and span for the lower level API to provide integrity protected random access to files.

-Swarm exposes the FileStore API via the :ref:`bzz-raw` URL scheme directly on the http local proxy server (see :ref:`BZZ URL schemes` and :ref:`API Reference`).
+Swarm exposes the FileStore API via the :ref:`bzz-raw` URL scheme directly on the HTTP local proxy server (see :ref:`BZZ URL schemes` and :ref:`API Reference`).
 This API allows file upload via POST request as well as file download with GET request.
 Since on this level the files have no mime-type associated, in order to properly display or serve to an application, the ``content_type`` query parameter can be added to the url.
 This will set the proper content type in the HTTP response.

 Manifests
 --------------